Whether it’s riverside cocktails or ales among historic architecture, take it outside this spring with these beer gardens and alfresco drinking spots.

 The Leveson is a Victorian-era building on the CBD fringe with modern hospitality in mind.
 From the astroturf floor to the retractable roof, comfort is key here.
 But don’t worry, there’s plenty of old-school pleasure on the menu, including a parma with smoked ham and beer-battered chips.
-Stay tuned for the return of their epic meal deal days.
-Bookings available from 4 November.
+Check the meal deal roster and score a parma and a pint on a budget.

 The Boatbuilders Yard

-A heritage shed on an old wooden wharf, this airy riverside venue makes relaxing a breeze.
+A heritage shed on a glorious wharf, this airy riverside venue makes relaxing a breeze.
 Take in The Boatbuilders' maritime charm and sip beers beside the Polly Woodside.
 Ask the bar staff about the giant games available, challenge a friend to a round of bocce or kick back with free wi-fi.
-Bookings available from 29 October.

 The Mint Bar and Restaurant